chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 High Availability: DRBD
 =====================================================

 .. warning:: This topic is deprecated.
-See :doc:`install_server_ha` for information on how to set up a highly-available server cluster.
+See `High Availability: Backend Cluster <https://docs.chef.io/install_server_ha.html>`_ for information on how to set up a highly-available server cluster.

 This topic describes how to set up the |chef server| for high availability using physical machines and |drbd|.